Andy-Osborne/Recipe-Workshop/testing.md

 - Checking if user is in session:

-  - When a user a loads the page, a conditional statement is run which checks to see whether a user is in session.
+  - When a user loads the page, a conditional statement is run which checks to see whether a user is in session.
 The result of the conditional statement is saved in a variable.

     - If a user is in session then their session username is saved to the ``username`` variable.